MohitNigam/Single-Shot-Detector-SSD-/README.md

 # Single Shot Detector

-This is the Keras implementation of Faster RCNN architecture: Towards Real Time Object Detection with Region Proposal Network (RPN)
+This is the Keras implementation of Single Shot Detector: Towards Real Time Object Detection

 ### **Note:**